WuYanru2002/Geo-ESC/README.md

 ## Data Collection

-The audio recordings for GeoSound were sourced from **Freesound.org**, a public repository of user-contributed sounds, and from the dataset presented in Filipan et al. (2014).
+The audio recordings for Geo-ESC were sourced from **Freesound.org**, a public repository of user-contributed sounds, and from the dataset presented in Filipan et al. (2014).
 The recordings include GPS metadata, specifically latitude and longitude coordinates, which were used to link each sound clip to its geographic context.
 A careful manual review was performed to ensure the accuracy of the location data.

 ---